 Last year I posted this on my Facebook page:

 “When I see a ONE INCH heel on both a Kid’s size 8.5 shoe and a Woman’s size 7 shoe, it makes me wonder if anyone in shoe-design has ever taken trigonometry.
 FWIW, the shorter the foot, the GREATER the distortion created by a particular heel height.”

-I expanded on this picture in Whole Body Barefoot and I’ve copied it below because I think it’s important that you read it.
+I expanded on this in my book Whole Body Barefoot and I’m putting that section below because I think it’s important information.

 * * *

 Recalling Picture B on page 15 [adding below for your reference], there are three measures that affect how much a heel distorts a body from neutral: the height of the heel, the length of the foot, and the height of the body.

 The shorter the foot wearing a heeled shoe, the greater the angle upon which the foot is set.
 When it comes to putting kids in heeled shoes, it bears emphasizing:

 - The higher the heel, the more forward the body is projected.